 Surprisingly, blood clots are one of the most preventable types of blood conditions that exist.

 Often, people who have a blood clot don’t experience any symptoms until a DVT attack occurs as a result of the blood clot reaching a climax in size and blockage of the vein.
 DVT attacks can be deadly and can also lead to a fatal Pulmonary Embolism (PE) if part of the blood clot breaks off and travels to the lungs or heart.

 In this article, we will teach you one of the leading medical strategies for blood clot prevention, which is the wear of compression socks for people who are at high risk of forming a blood clot,especially if you have never had a blood clot before; there are many actions you can take to ensure it never happens!
-We will also publish future articles in this series that more specifically address treatment and future prevention for patients who have experienced DVT or a PE in the past, as well as future articles for other blood clot risk factors and additional prevention methods, so check back weekly to www.physixgear.com/blogs/news for updates!
+We will also publish future articles in this series that more specifically address treatment and future prevention for patients who have experienced DVT or a PE in the past, as well as future articles for other blood clot risk factors and additional prevention methods, so check back daily to www.physixgear.com/blogs/sport-and-wellness for updates!

 Doctors highly recommend the use of compression stockings for the prevention of blood clots and DVT if you fall into one of the above categories.

 Blood clots are caused by the pooling of excess blood, which often occurs in the legs.
 Compression stockings work to pressurize the cardiovascular system in your legs; the increased pressurization causes your arteries to work less hard to pump blood from your heart to its destination, and more notably causes your veins to be able to return blood to your heart more effectively, which increases blood flow and decreases the pooling of excess blood, leading to drastically decreased risk for blood clots / DVT.